South Pars/North Dome Gas-Condensate field: South Pars development

 The South Pars Field was discovered in 1990 by National Iranian Oil Company (NIOC).
 The Pars Oil and Gas Company, a subsidiary of NIOC, has jurisdiction over all South Pars-related projects.
-Field development has been delayed by various problems - technical (i.e., high levels of mercaptans and foul-smelling sulfur compounds), contractual issues and, recently, politics.
+Field development has been delayed by various problems - technical (i.e., high levels of mercaptans and foul-smelling sulfur compounds), contractual issues and politics.

 Gas production started from the field by commissioning phase 2 in December 2002 to produce 1 Gcuft/d of wet gas.
 Gas is sent to shore via pipeline, and processed at Assaluyeh.